LH-EML-Firmware/PSM-Power_Supply_Module/README.md

 - The newest sample is always in `hist[0]`, and the oldest in `hist[7]`.
 - Every new sample pushes older values down the array.

-📎 **Tip**: You can read all values with a single Modbus read of **11 input registers starting at Input Register 3**.
+📎 **Tip**: You can read all values with a single Modbus read of **11 input registers starting at Input Register 3** (starting at the HR corresponding hist[0] of the desired measurement).

+---
 - Alternatively you may trigger asynchronous measurements using modbus coils:
-    -Coil 0            | Sense all measurements (panel, battery, consumption) -Coil 1            | Sense only from the solar panel (voltage & current) -Coil 2            | Sense only from the battery (voltage & current) -Coil 3            | Sense only from the consumption/load (voltage & current) -These measurements will be stored in the newest value slot in the buffer (hist[0])
+  - Coil 0            | Sense all measurements (panel, battery, consumption)
+  - Coil 1            | Sense only from the solar panel (voltage & current)
+  - Coil 2            | Sense only from the battery (voltage & current)
+  - Coil 3            | Sense only from the consumption/load (voltage & current)
+- These measurements will be stored in the newest value slot in the buffer (hist[0])
 ---

 ### 🔦 Beacon Control